oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 The Cosmos DB connection string (the `SPRING_DATA_MONGODB_URI` env var) is a Kubernetes deployment value, same as the `ENCRYPT_KEY`, not a Spring Cloud Config value.

-Thus, to harden the OIDC client secret, you must (1) define an `ENCRYPTION_KEY` to enable JHipster registry encryption, (2) use JHipster registry to encrypt the client ID and place the encrypted value in the `application-configmap.yml`, and (3) use Kubernetes secrets and `kubeseal` to properly encrypt the `ENCRYPTION_KEY`.
+Thus, to harden the OIDC client secret, you must (1) define an `ENCRYPT_KEY` to enable JHipster registry encryption, (2) use JHipster registry to encrypt the client ID and place the encrypted value in the `application-configmap.yml`, and (3) use Kubernetes secrets and `kubeseal` to properly encrypt the `ENCRYPT_KEY`.

 Securing the Cosmos DB connection string is the same as the `ENCRYPT_KEY`: use Kubernetes secrets and `kubeseal` to properly encrypt it.